xaintobas/fmc/single-price/README.md

 ### Continued development

 In future projects, I would want to focus more on building advanced layouts using flex box.
-Sometimes I still make some mistakes with some of the CSS properties that goes with flexbox.
+Sometimes I still make some mistakes with some of the CSS properties that goes with flexbox and grid.

 ## Author